 Casa Particulars are your AirBnBs.
 They are some listed on the Airbnb website as well, so you can book them in advance.
 They are cheaper then most hotels and you do get an opportunity to spend time with a Cuban family and learn about their culture.

-3 Day Havana Itinerary – What to see in Havana in 3 days
+Havana Itinerary 3 days – Havana Things to do in 3 days

 We arrived late night in Havana and utilized the next morning to explore the beautiful UNESCO Hertiage site of Old Havana.